Abstract Closing Date - 5th April 2021

-The Human Genome Variation Society invites abstracts to the meeting within the theme of Leveraging the Electronic Medical Record for Genomic Interpretation.
+The Human Genome Variation Society invites abstracts to the meeting within the theme of "Exceptional Cases".

-General variation themes e.g. methods, applications, databases etc. will also be considered however they are most likely to be accepted for poster presentation if there is not enough space in the program.
-Abstracts within the theme of "Leveraging the Electronic Medical Record for Genomic Interpretation" will be given preference for oral presentations.
+General variation themes e.g. methods, applications, databases etc. will also be considered however they can only be accepted for poster presentation as there is not enough space in the program.
+Abstracts within the theme of "Exceptional Cases" will be given preference for oral presentation and / or Rapid Fire presentations.

 Please follow the instructions for preparation below.